 The resident beavers have a good monkeywrench story as well.
 Water flowing into the shallow lake is controlled by wood boards that park employees occasionally move to adjust water levels, but the beavers sabotage this by moving those boards around themselves.
 The park folks in turn placed a perforated pipe through the beaver dam, and so it goes.
 People vs. Nature, mano a mano.

-Along one edge of the hike is a close view of Ross Island, which I’ve usually only see from the west bank of the Willamette.
-This side is completely different because I can see that the island isn’t oval, as I thought, but is actually a big C-shape, with the lagoon hidden from view, accessible only by boat.
+Along one edge of the hike is a close view of Ross Island, and now I can see that the island isn’t oval, as I thought, but is actually a big C-shape, with the lagoon hidden from view, accessible only by boat.

-If you squint and face one direction you imagine you’re in the middle of a beautiful wooded, watery Monet painting.
+If you squint and face one direction you can imagine you’re in the middle of a beautiful wooded, watery Monet painting.
 But turn a fraction and you see how urban this park is.
-The Springwater Corridor bike and walking path are part of the hike abutting one edge, along with power lines and railroad tracks.
+The Springwater Corridor bike and walking path are part of the hike along one edge, with power lines and railroad tracks.
 On another side is Oaks Park Amusement Park (built in 1905) with a huge parking lot and a Ferris wheel rising above nature.
-The downtown skyline is just across the river through the trees, shining in the sun.
-Looming from the cliff above is the beautiful Sellwood neighborhood and an enormous mausoleum whose vast cement walls are covered with a 40,000 square foot mural of giant herons, ducks, eagles and beavers looking down at their real life counterparts below, mano a mano.
+The downtown skyline is across the river through the trees, shining in the sun.
+Looming from the cliff above is the beautiful Sellwood neighborhood and an enormous mausoleum whose vast cement walls are covered with a 40,000 square foot mural of giant herons, ducks, eagles and beavers looking down at their real life counterparts below.